Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Preliminaries and Methods

 We estimate the uncertainties on the cross-correlation empirically; each of the $48$ sky regions represents an independent realization of the matter field, and we have $n_\text{trial}=5$ realizations of the \ac{FRB} survey (via independent draws from galaxies) for each region, for a total of $240$ realizations of \ClDg.
 All figures show the mean and standard deviation \ClDg from these $240$ total realizations unless otherwise specified.

 We also note that the error bars (standard deviation over all $C^{Dg}_\ell$) placed on our power spectra are the error bars corresponding to a survey of 3000 FRBs, not the uncertainties on the reported mean simulated power spectrum measurement (the standard error) which are a factor of $\sqrt{48}$ smaller.
-The factor of $\sqrt{48}$ can be understood as follows: the total contribution to the cross correlation noise in an ideal survey of FRBs with redshifts (i.e. the Maquart relation is removed) can be decomposed into (a) sample/cosmic variance (b) FRB host galaxy/local environment noise and (c) foreground galaxy shot noise.
-In the case of our simulation where all foreground galaxies are used in the cross correlation, the galaxy shot noise can be ignored, leaving contributions (a) and (b).
-While each of the 5 trials randomizing the choice of background FRBs reduce the contribution of (b), the large-scale structure sample variance is the same for each trial within a given sky region, meaning we have only 48 effective realizations of (a).
+The factor of $\sqrt{48}$ can be understood as follows: the total contribution to the cross correlation noise in an ideal survey of \acp{FRB} with redshifts (i.e. the Maquart relation is removed) can be decomposed into (a) sample/cosmic variance (b) \ac{FRB} host galaxy/local environment noise and (c) foreground galaxy shot noise.
+As discussed in Section~\ref{sec:sim}, we use a large sample of all foreground galaxies, and thus the galaxy shot noise is negligible, leaving contributions (a) and (b).
+While each of the 5 trials randomizing the choice of background \acp{FRB} reduce the contribution of (b), the large-scale structure sample variance is the same for each trial within a given sky region, meaning we have only 48 effective realizations of (a).

-Finally, we note that forecasts (e.g. \cite{Madhavacheril_2019}) often make two central assumptions to obtain theoretical error bars (as given by Equation \ref{eq:theory_variance}) on $C_\ell^{Dg}$: the first is that no window function is present, and the second is that the DM and galaxy fields are gaussian.
-In order to isolate the effect of the second--the non-gaussianity of the cosmic strucutre--we compare the actual standard deviation of the power spectrum for a sample of 15,625 FRBs (one FRB per pixel) to the expectation for Gaussian fields in Figure \ref{fig:non_gaussianities_vs_gaussian}.
+Finally, we note that forecasts (e.g. \cite{Madhavacheril_2019}) often make two central assumptions to obtain theoretical error bars (as given by Equation \ref{eq:theory_variance}) on $C_\ell^{Dg}$: the first is that no window function is present, and the second is that the \ac{DM} and galaxy fields are gaussian.
+In order to isolate the effect of the second--the non-gaussianity of the cosmic strucutre--we compare the actual standard deviation of the power spectrum for a sample of 15,625 \acp{FRB} (one \ac{FRB} per pixel) to the expectation for Gaussian fields in Figure \ref{fig:non_gaussianities_vs_gaussian}.
 We find that the Gaussian expectation underestimates the true error particularly at large $\ell$, which is a natural consequence of the fact that matter over densities become increasingly non-Gaussian at small scales due to non-linear structure growth.
-As such, future forecasts of this measurement should adjust error bars accordingly---although in practice, with real data the errors are computed using mock or randomized galaxy and FRB catalogs (see e.g. \cite{Masoud_2021}, Wang et al. (2025, in prep.).
+As such, future forecasts of this measurement should adjust error bars accordingly---although in practice, with real data the errors are computed using mock or randomized galaxy and \ac{FRB} catalogs (see e.g. \cite{Masoud_2021}, Wang et al. (2025, in prep.).